haneeta/blog/README.md

 This repo contains all contents of my blog. `src` branch contains source files and `master` branch includes static web files deployed by GitHub Actions.

+## Framework

+The blog is powered by Hexo - NexT Gemini and hosted on Netlify.
+Other tools used in this blog are as follows:

+* Comment System：Valine + LeanCloud
+* Website Traffic Statistics：LeanCloud + Google Analytics
+* Static Assets Storage：Tencent Cloud Object Storage (COS)

 ## Copyright

 All articles and photos provided in this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).
 For commercial use, please contact me by email first.